LiskHQ/lisk-contracts/documentation/swap-and-bridge.md

 - `receive() external payable`: Convenience function allowing users to interact with the contract just by sending ETH.
 It redirects to `swapAndBridgeTo(msg.sender)`;
 - `swapAndBridgeTo(address recipient) public payable`: Convenience function to swap ETH for LST without specifying the minimum amount of LST to be received.
 It redirects to `swapAndBridgeToWithMinimumAmount(recipient, 0)`;
 - `swapAndBridgeToWithMinimumAmount(address recipient, uint256 minL1Tokens) public payable`: The core function performing boht ETH-->LST conversion (by sending ETH to the LST contract) and the L1 LST-->L2 LST bridging (by calling the bridge contract `depositERC20To` function).
-Several checks are included to ensure that the conversion is succesfull.
+Several checks are included to ensure that the conversion is successful.
 It is possible to specify a `uint256 minL1Tokens` value larger than 0, in which case the contract will also check that swap resulted in an amount of LST larger than the specified minimum.
 A value of 0 passed to this function skips this check, allowing for any (non-zero) value to be accepted.

 ## Integrations